johnstoc13/employee-directory/README.md

 ## Deployment

-The application can be accessed at: [Chase's Budget Tracker](https://chases-budget-tracker.herokuapp.com/)
+The application can be accessed at: [Employee Directory](https://johnstoc13.github.io/employee-directory/)

 ## Resources